-Financial performance in 2020 suffered due to a 46% decline in sales activity over the prior year but operating expenses were reduced by 5% which allowed Kelso to stay cash flow positive (net of non-cash charges).
+Financial performance in 2021 suffered due to a 33% decline in sales activity over the prior year and an 8% increase in operating expenses.
+Both of these items impacted the Company's abilities to continue business operations.
 This economic decline clearly highlighted the seriousness of the potential threat to the Company's business survival.
-The OEM rail tank car producers went into hibernation in April 2020 and have yet to return in a meaningful way but the retrofit and repair business remained open allowing the continuation of the Company's operations.
-Industry experts anticipate that the OEM producers will return to production in 2021 and revenue streams from rail should begin to improve in the back half of 2021 and carry new momentum into 2022 and 2023.
+The OEM rail tank car producers went into hibernation in April 2020 and have yet to return in a meaningful way.
+The retrofit and repair business segments remained open allowing the continuation of the Company's operations.
+Industry experts anticipate that the OEM producers will return to better production and retrofit operations in 2022 and 2023.
+Management believes that revenue streams from rail tank car operations should begin to improve in 2022 and 2023.

-The Company's working capital remained at a healthy level of \$6,251,893 as at December 31, 2020 although much of this is invested in inventories for future deliveries.
-At year end the Company's available cash reserves for operations were becoming depleted therefore new equity capital in the amount of CAD\$6,370,000 (before expenses) was secured in the quarter ended March 31, 2021.
+The Company's working capital remained at a healthy level of \$8,670,165 as at December 31, 2021 although much of this is invested in inventories for future deliveries.
+At the beginning of 2021 the Company's available cash reserves for operations were becoming depleted, therefore new equity capital in the amount of CAD\$6,370,000 (before expenses) was secured in the quarter ended March 31, 2021.
 Capital resources are now expected to protect the Company's ability to conduct ongoing business operations for the foreseeable future.
-Working capital improved to \$9,140,729 as at September 30, 2021.
+Working capital improved by \$2,418,272 between fiscal 2021 and 2020.

 Rail tank car product development requires long AAR approval processes which continue to impede Kelso's ability to improve sales with additional rail tank car equipment.
-The Company has active service field trials in process with the AAR for the Company's new standard profile ceramic ball bottom outlet valve, pressure car pressure relief valve, top ball valve and angle valve although final AAR approval processes take considerable time to complete.
+The Company has active service field trials in process with the AAR for the Company's new standard profile ceramic ball bottom outlet valve, pressure car pressure relief valve, top ball valve and angle valve, although final AAR approval processes take considerable time to complete.
 These new product developments have been derived through co-engineering and testing support from the Company's key customers which may strengthen the probability of longer term adoption by the rail industry.